-Pre/Co-Requisites: Completion of Year 9, 5.1.
+Pre/Co-Requisites: Mastery of the Stage 4 (Year 7/8) Mathematics Course.

-Course Description: Generally, students who have difficulty with mathematics take this course because it consolidates and emphasises the basic mathematical skills that are required in everyday life.
+Course Description: Generally students who have difficulty with mathematics take this course because it consolidates and emphasises the basic mathematical skills that are required in everyday life.
 Topics covered provide sufficient background for post school trade pathways or the study of Mathematics Standard 1 in the senior years.
 Strong emphasis is placed on the practical applications of mathematical concepts.
 Students develop skills in working mathematically through studying the content strands of Number and Algebra, Measurement and Geometry & Statistics and Probability.
 Placement in this course is determined by student assessment performance and discretion of teaching staff.

-7 periods/cycle

-BOS Developed
+- 7 periods/cycle - BOS Developed

-Usual Candidates: The lower 30% of Year 10 students
+Usual Candidates: The lower 25% of Year 9 students

-Equipment Required: 200 page lined (or grid) A4 book and a scientific calculator.
+Equipment Required: 2x 200 page lined A4 book (students may use a 0.5 grid book if they prefer), and scientific calculator.